Drug OVI

 At Shark Law, we understand that facing a drug OVI (Operating a Vehicle Impaired by Drugs) charge can be an intimidating and overwhelming experience.
 Our Hamilton County-focused approach is designed to navigate the complexities of local laws while aggressively defending your rights and interests.

-With over two decades of experience, Shane 'The Shark' Herzner, a former Assistant Prosecutor, leads our team with an insider’s perspective on the prosecution's strategies, uniquely positioning us to defend against DUID charges.
+With over two decades of experience, Shane 'The Shark' Herzner, a former Assistant Prosecutor, leads our team with an insider’s perspective on the prosecution's strategies, which uniquely positions us to defend against DUID charges.

 Our team is well-versed in the intricacies of chemical test procedures, often used in drug OVI cases.
 We know that these tests, whether they include blood analysis or urine samples, can sometimes produce inaccurate results due to improper handling or calibration errors.
 By challenging these aspects, we aim to undermine the prosecution's case, potentially leading to reduced charges or even dismissal.